daisy/pipeline/modules/braille/dotify-utils/doc/index.md

 OBFL format.
 Scripts provide the option to retreive this intermediary OBFL document.

-The formatting is preceded by a "pre-translation" step in which text is transcribed to braille if possible, [block](https://www.w3.org/TR/2007/WD-css3-box-20070809/#block-level) per block.
+The formatting is preceded by an optional "pre-translation" step in which text is transcribed to braille if possible, [block](https://www.w3.org/TR/2007/WD-css3-box-20070809/#block-level) per block.
 The result of this step is a copy of the input document with some text nodes translated to braille, and some text-level CSS